class-Avirup/Greyscale/README.md

 ## 🎯 9.
 Target Application – Grayscale Processing

 This processor design is intended for use with a grayscale image unit, where only memory read/write operations are needed to process pixel data.
-It can be extended or integrated with an image-processing pipeline on an FPGA or ASIC.
+It is extended or integrated with an image-processing pipeline on an FPGA or ASIC.

 ---

-## 📁 10.
-Repository Structure

-- `verilog/` – Core hardware modules (Processor, ALU, etc.)
-- `testbenches/` – Test files and simulation benches
-- `docs/` – Architecture diagrams and block references
-- `image_mem/` – Sample memory files for 64-pixel image

----

-## 📝 11.
+## 📝 10.
 Summary

 This project demonstrates a stripped-down, efficient version of a MIPS processor tailored for a specific embedded task—**image data handling through LOAD/STORE instructions**.
 The custom design highlights how reducing instruction sets and pipeline stages can lead to a practical processor for grayscale computation, without unnecessary control logic or complex datapaths.